-Individual education prog rammes (39409) 2.12.
+Individual education programmes (39409) 2.12.
 Optional literature (at the time of submission of study programme proposal) 2.13.
 Quality assurance methods that ensure the acquisition of exit competences Evaluation of the Course: two types of anonymous evaluations will be conducted after the course.
 First, internal evaluation after the seminar and exercises that will include perceived level of students' educational outcomes and suggestions to the lecturers about the topics included in this course.
 Second evaluation will be official anonymous evaluation prepared by University of Zagreb.
 2.14.
 Other (as the proposer wishes to add)

 Creative Therapy III (39433) 1.
 GENERAL INFORMATION 1.1.
 Course teacher Assis.
 Prof. Damir Miholić, PhD 1.6.
-Year of the study programme/ semester (summer, winter) 1st / 2 nd (summer) 1.2.
+Year of the study programme/ semester (summer, winter) 1 st / 2 nd (summer) 1.2.
 Name of the course Creative Therapy III 1.7.
 Credits (ECTS) 5 1.3.
 Associate teachers Assis.
 Prof. Ana Katušić, PhD Margareta Vidmar, MA 1.8.
 Type of instruction (number of hours L + E + S + e-learning) 30+15+30 1.4.
 Study programme (undergraduate, graduate, integrated) Graduate, Educational Rehabilitation 1.9.
 Expected enrolment in the course 50 1.5.
 Status of the course Mandatory 1.10.
 Level of application of e-learning (level 1, 2, 3), percentage of online instruction (max.
 20%) 1 2.
 COURSE DESCRIPTION 2.1.
-Course objectives Introduce students to the theoretical and pra- rehabilitation and therapy.
+Course objectives Introduce students to the theoretical and pro- rehabilitation and therapy.
 Introduce students to the theoretical and practical framework of creative therapy, respectively art / expressive methods in education, rehabilitation and therapy.
+2.2.
 Course enrolment requirements and entry competences required for the course Learning outcomes at the level of the programme to which the course contributes Students will understand and be able to apply the elements of artistic expression, dramatic expression, dance and movement, and music in the development of educational, rehabilitative and complementary-therapy programs in the context of a holistic approach to children with disabilities and people with disabilities.
 2.4.
 Learning outcomes expected at the level of the course (4 to 10 learning outcomes) Students will be able to: - select some art, drama, music and dance techniques, plan and implement them within the educational, rehabilitative and supportive-therapy programs

-Creative Therapy III (3 9433) - analyse the scientific and profess evaluate the effects of applied programs analyse the scientific and professional literature in the field of creativity and art / expressive methods develop research protocols in this area 2.5.
-Course content broken down in by weekly class schedule (syllab Elaboration of topics in therapy - dy hods of treatment.
-I clinical approach field of art / expressive methods namic changes integration of personal experience nt and evaluation onal and rehabilitation programs area 2.6.
-Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☐ field work ☐ independent assignments ☐ multimedia and the internet ☐ laboratory ☐ work with mentor ☐ (other) 2.7.
+Creative Therapy III (39433) evaluate the effects of applied programs analyse the scientific and professional literature in the field of creativity and art / expressive methods develop research protocols in this area 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) Individual and group approach in programm Differential diagnosis of existential tension.
+Patient record and ISO-content Selection of problem areas and methods of Interdisciplinary communication and clinical The structure of the sessions in the field of a Introduction to session (warm up) Elaboration of topics in therapy - dynamic of The therapeutic catharsis / insight / integrat Methods of clinical assessment The design of protocols for treatment and e Art / expressive methods in educational and Qualitative research methods in this area Quantitative research methods in this area The design of the research protocol treatment. approach art / expressive methods hanges ion of personal experience 2.6.
+Format of instruction: ☑ lectures ☑ seminars and workshops ☑ exercises ☑ online in entirety ☑ partial e-learning ☐ field work ☐ independent assignments ☐ multimedia and the internet ☐ laboratory ☑ work with mentor ☐ (other) 2.7.
 Comments: International students will have opportunity to involve in course through consultations with course teachers